norman-ml/norman_sdk/README.md

 ## 1. Install the Norman SDK

-To use the Norman API in Python, install the official Norman SDK using **pip**:
+To use the Norman API in Python, install the official package using pip:

 ```bash
 pip install norman